lukluk/consul-visor/README.md

-# visor
+# consul-visor
-visor is a worker that make sure all services in consul present
+consul-visor is a worker that make sure all services in consul present